ACX offers a method to upload the manuscript through your poject dashboard for Word, PDF and TXT files. You may also consider:

 Usually it should take a day or two, once the Producer has gotten started.
 Rights Holders can specify a due date in your Offer to the Producer.

-Tips about the first recording:If you’re a Rights Holder, please don’t assume that something you hear in the first fifteen minutes will simply be fixed in the final mix.
-Make sure these first minutes sound 100 percent right to you.
+Tips about the first recording:If you’re a Rights Holder, please don’t assume that something you hear in the first 15 minutes will simply be fixed in the final mix.
+Make sure these first minutes sound 100% right to you.
 And be sure to clearly communicate what you want and ask any questions you might have.
 Both parties should work together to make sure that they're on the same page.

 If you’re extremely unhappy with the narration, we recommend that you stop the project right then and there.
-Don’t approve the first fifteen minutes.
+Don’t approve the 15 minute sample.
 To see more information about the contractual obligations surrounding the approval of the first 15 minutes, read the Production Standard Terms

 If you’re pleased with the work, but have a few suggestions or corrections, simply start a dialogue with the Producer.
 These professionals are generally eager to get feedback on their performance.
 On the off chance that they don’t like what you, as the author or Rights Holder, have to say about the narration, remember that they, too, can choose to walk away from the deal at this point.
 Most of the time, you’ll open up a good conversation and can work together to finish making a great audiobook.

-A Rights Holder can reject a completed audiobook that does not meet the standards set forth in ACX’s Rules for Audiobook Production.
+A Rights Holder can reject a completed audiobook that does not meet the standards set forth in the ACX Audio Submission Requirements.
 Even if the audiobook does meet all of the ACX rules and standards, the project can be canceled if the Rights Holder is unhappy.
-The Rights Holder can cancel the production by paying the Producer a “kill fee.”
-Instructions are as follows:
+For full details of what may be required financially to cancel your contract, you should review your Production Standard Terms.